 Through normal activities – cooking, laundry, showering – the average family of four generates 2 to 3 gallons of water vapor per day.
-Make sure to use moisture managing products, like SmartBatt insulation, in these areas.
+Make sure to use moisture managing products in these areas.
 Bonus: A well-insulated kitchen will not only keep the heat in and manage moisture; it will help keep the conversation flowing by blocking traffic and other outside noises.

 According to a Gallup poll, 43 percent of American employees reported working remotely at some time over the last year.
 If you are among them, adding a sustainable insulation to the walls and ceiling of the office can help block sounds and insulate you from the distractions of a busy household.

 If your garage is heated, it should be insulated.
 Use batts in the walls.
 Consider Easy Touch insulation for the unused space above to stop heat loss through the roof.

 In an unfinished basement insulate between the floor boards to properly seal off this area from the rest of the house.
 A finished basement should be treated like any other room in the house.
 Just make sure you have a good vapor barrier.
 Damp environments, like the basement are prime locations for mold.
 Tip: Insulate your water heater and ductwork to minimize their heat loss.